 \section{Notation and conventions}

-Throughout this paper, all topological terms relate to the Zariski topology, all groups are assumed to be algebraic and their subgroups closed.
-The Lie algebras of groups denoted by capital Latin letters are denoted by the corresponding small Gothic letters.
+Throughout this paper, all topological terms relate to the Zariski topology.
+All subgroups of algebraic groups are assumed to be closed.
+The Lie algebras of algebraic groups denoted by capital Latin letters are denoted by the corresponding small Gothic letters.
 A~\textit{variety} is a separated reduced scheme of finite type.
-A~\textit{$K$-variety} is a variety equipped with a regular action of a group~$K$.
+A~\textit{$K$-variety} is a variety equipped with a regular action of an algebraic group~$K$.
 A~\textit{$K$-isomorphism} of two $K$-varieties is a $K$-equivariant isomorphism.

 $\ZZ^+ = \lbrace z \in \ZZ \mid z \ge 0 \rbrace$;

 $\QQ^+ = \lbrace q \in \QQ \mid q \ge 0 \rbrace$;

 $\Bbbk^\times$ is the multiplicative group of the field~$\Bbbk$;